Batman: The Telltale Series: Development

-Bruner stated that the game would be similar in maturity to their previous titles The Wolf Among Us and The Walking Dead.
+Kevin Bruner said that the game is similar in maturity to their previous titles The Wolf Among Us and The Walking Dead.
 The game was rendered using a "non-photorealistic" style inspired by comic artists Jim Lee, Greg Capullo, and Neal Adams.
 To meet this, Telltale updated its game engine, the Telltale Tool, to be able to produce improved rendering results.
 While some improvements in the Tool were made for The Walking Dead: Michonne to include physics-based modeling and support for DirectX 11, Batman featured the full implementation of the new Tool.
 However, its development schedule was rushed, leading to some initial bugs on release, some of which were fixed a few weeks later.

 Shadows Edition

 Following Telltale Games' closure in 2018, some of the studio's games were acquired by Athlon Games.
 A new Telltale Games was reformed by LCG Entertainment in 2019.
-In December 2019, the new Telltale Games announced the Telltale Batman Shadows Edition of both of the Telltale Batman games, which includes a special noir-like filter the user can apply to the game, released on December 17, 2019 for Windows and Xbox One users, with other platforms to follow.
+Telltale: Batman Shadows Edition has both of the Telltale Batman games, which includes a special noir-like filter the user can apply to the game.
+This edition was released on December 17, 2019 for Windows and Xbox One users, with other platforms to follow.
 Owners of either original game on any platform could upgrade to this version by purchasing a piece of downloadable content.

 Episodes

 The game was separated into five episodes, released in approximately monthly intervals for mobile devices, personal computers, and PlayStation and Xbox consoles.
-The version of the series for the Nintendo Switch was announced in August 2017, and was released on November 14, 2017.
+The version of the series for the Nintendo Switch was released on November 14, 2017.

 Reception

-Batman: The Telltale Series received mixed reviews from critics.
-Critics praised Telltale's updated engine, the action sequences, atmosphere, and the portrayal of the titular character.
-However, the storytelling and presence of various technical issues was criticized.
+Batman: The Telltale Series received a mixed reception from critics.
+Critics praised Telltale's updated engine, the action sequences, atmosphere, and the portrayal of the titular character, but the storytelling and presence of various technical issues were criticized.